Primary Type – Cards

 Note from a member of The Church at Severn Run in Severn, Maryland.
 The note is enclosed in an envelope with church letterhead, reading: "The Church at Severn Run: Love Well, Live Jesus, Believe Big!"
 The note inside contains messages of support and prayer.
 The church's contact information is included on the back of the envelope.

 Hallmark card from a member of St. Peter's Episcopal Church in Londonderry, New Hampshire.
-The envelope features an illustrated heart.
-The front cover reads: "LOVE."
-The inside reads: "Remembering all of you and sending prayers and healing thoughts from St. Peter's Parish in Londonderry NH.
-Love, Sandi [heart]."
+The inside reads: "Please know that you are in our thoughts and prayers.
+St. Peter's Episcopal Church Londonderry, NH."

 Handwritten card from a student at Goddard Middle School in Littleton, Co.
 The front cover reads: "I am sorry" and features a large heart below.
 It is signed: "By D'mitri."
 The inside reads: "Dear survivors of the synagogue shooting, I AM sorry FOR your LOSS.
 This note is from D'mitri [last name redacted].
 I live in Colorado."

 Note from a member of The Church at Severn Run in Severn, Maryland.
 The note is enclosed in an envelope with church letterhead, reading: "The Church at Severn Run: Love Well, Live Jesus, Believe Big!"
-The note inside affirms the sender's belief that we are all God's children.
+The note inside contains message of condolence and a wish for peace, articulated through citations to the Book of Psalms.
 The church's contact information is included on the back of the envelope.

 Terms of Use